Leaders Go First

 Leaders don’t allow themselves to be dragged along by congregational opinion.
 They don’t allow themselves to conform convictions to the affirmations of members.

 The good news is that all of this can start with us!
-You don’t have to wait for a new budget, new building, new board, new plan, new pipe organ, new program, new….
+You don’t have to wait for a new budget, new building, new board, new plan, new pipe organ, new program, new this, new that, etc.

 The bad news is that all of this can start with us!
-No ducking responsibility just because we don’t have a new budget, new building, new board, new plan, new pipe organ, new program, new…
+No ducking responsibility just because we don’t have a new budget, new building, new board, new plan, new pipe organ, new program, new everything.

-You see… If our churches are going to navigate forward and take on their greatest challenges, then the leader needs to go first.
+You see, if our churches are going to navigate forward and take on their greatest challenges, then the leader needs to go first.

 It’s hard to imagine the church as a system that if…

-1. The leader changes,
+The leader changes…

-3. Then… change will result.
+…then change will result.

 Two big hurdles!

-• Way too many leaders don’t know how to build and maintain quality relationships
+• Way too many leaders don’t know how to build and maintain quality relationships.

 • Way too many leaders have never done the hard work of gaining clarity for themselves and stop making excuses.